BoYuZhan/softspark-hack-2025-Galactic-Dragon-Engineers/README.md

 - 📍 **Location sharing** - Share your location with friends
 - 🎯 **Host-only invitations** - Meetup hosts can invite specific users

+## How it solves the problem?

+Colourful Living encourages users to be active, always looking out for nearby friends and events.
+The meetup feature encourages meaningful interaction, where friends are more likely to interact with others in their daily life.
+The event planner also allows for easier interactions with no stress of planning, just the event date and time and if the users are coming or not.

 ## Prerequisites